SanjayS2804/AI-Enabled-MBRT-based-Milk-Microbia-Detection/README.md

 # AI-Enabled-MBRT-based-Milk-Microbia-Detection
 An AI-enabled system that uses the Methylene Blue Reduction Test and image analysis to quickly detect microbial contamination in milk, ensuring accurate and real-time quality assessment.

+This project develops an AI-enabled microbial detection system for milk by automating the Methylene Blue Reduction Test (MBRT).
+The system maintains the milk sample at 37 °C using a controlled heating circuit, while an ESP32-CAM captures periodic images to monitor the dye’s colour change caused by microbial activity.
+The captured images are processed to extract RGB values, which are then analyzed using machine learning to classify milk as Fresh, Mildly Spoiled, or Spoiled.
+By eliminating manual observation and providing fast, accurate, and real-time detection, the system offers a low-cost and scalable solution for dairy farms, collection centres, and processing units to ensure milk safety and reduce spoilage losses.